• About us!

 Once you are sure that you are done with the backup stuff, please proceed to the tutorial below on “How to Patch Stock Boot Image (IMG) using Magisk Manager.”

-WARNING: All the custom ROMs, Official Firmware, How-to guides, tutorials, roots, hacks, and tricks mentioned on our site belong to the respective developers.
-We are not responsible if anything goes wrong with your device.
-Perform it at your own risk.
+WARNING: All custom ROMs, Official Firmware, How-to guides, tutorials, roots, hacks, and tricks featured on our site are the intellectual property of their respective developers.
+We hold no responsibility for any issues that may arise with your device as a result of following these guides.
+Please proceed with these actions at your own discretion and risk.

 HOW-TO: Patch Stock Boot Image (IMG) using Magisk Manager